Skip to content

 • Move your cursor to the line of interest, then run the CStar IDE: Show Symbolic State command (keybinding Ctrl+Alt+Right, or Alt+Right on Linux).

-• The panel shows the enclosing function, its symbolic state, and the in-scope ghost variables grouped by scope; each section is collapsible, and an unchanged section keeps its fold/unfold status across updates.
+• The panel shows the enclosing function, its symbolic state, and the in-scope ghost variables grouped by scope; each section is collapsible, and an item's fold/unfold status is preserved across updates even when its content changes or it is temporarily absent.

 • When the server also returns verification conditions, they appear as an additional collapsible section in the same panel, alongside the symbolic state and scopes.